peer-base/peer-pad/README.md

 You can self-host your own Peerpad.
 For that, deploy the `build` directory (after you have run the `npm run build` command).

+See [docs/DEPLOY.md] more info on how peerpad is deployed to https://peerpad.net

 ### HTTPS

 Some dependencies (like webcrypto) require that you're serving under HTTPS — unless it's `localhost`...